-These homemade whole wheat crackers are essentially a copycat Wheat Thins recipe.
-Perfect with salsa, hummus, cheese, and more!
+These homemade whole wheat crackers are crisp and delicious, essentially a copycat Wheat Thins recipe.
+Pair them with hummus, cheese, and more!

-Here’s another little something to go with that roasted tomato almond dip.
-These homemade whole wheat crackers take a bit of time with the assembly and cleanup, but they’re a perfectly manageable project and a lovely way to spend some time with a friend or family.
-They’re actually a homemade version of Wheat Thins, lightly adapted from the original recipe shared by Smitten Kitchen (thank you, Deb!
-We loved them.).
+These homemade whole wheat crackers take a bit of time with the assembly and cleanup, but they’re a perfectly manageable project and a lovely way to spend some time with a friend or family!
+These are actually a homemade version of Wheat Thins, lightly adapted from the original recipe shared by Smitten Kitchen.

 Let the whole wheat crackers cool completely on your countertop before storing them in an airtight container.
 They should last up to 2 weeks if stored properly, although ours disappeared long before then!
 Because of their longer shelf life, you can make these crackers well in advance if you know you have friends coming over soon for a movie night or dinner.